matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

      [:circle (merge circle-defaults {:cx (:x from-server) :cy (:y from-server) :fill "rgba(0,0,255,0.1)"})]]))
 ~~~

 This one renders an SVG group with the two circles inside.
-Then finally, there are some defaults for the different elements, which can be merged with more specific maps as desired:
+Then, there are some defaults for the different elements, which can be merged with more specific maps as desired:

 ~~~
 (def circle-defaults {:fill "rgba(255,0,0,0.1)" :stroke "black" :stroke-width 2 :r 15})